Skip to main content

 Entra ID client IDleave empty11111111-1111-1111-1111-111111111111

-Under Models, add at least one Model list entry using the Foundry deployment name.
+Under Models, add at least one Model list entry using the Microsoft Foundry deployment name.
 Then click Export to produce a .mobileconfig (macOS) or .reg (Windows) file for your MDM.
-See Installation and setup for the export and deployment workflow.
+See Deploy with MDM for the export and deployment workflow.

 Configuration keys

-inferenceFoundryClientIdstringMDM onlyApplication (client) ID of the Entra ID app registration.
-The app must allow public client flows for device code.
+stringMDM onlyApplication (client) ID of the Entra ID app registration.
+Device-code sign-in requires the app to allow public client flows.

-You must also set inferenceModels to a list of Foundry deployment names.
+You must also set inferenceModels to a list of Microsoft Foundry deployment names.
 See the Configuration reference.

 What users experience